From Comfort to Praise

 Isaiah 49-57: The Messianic Servant vicariously bears the sins of His people

 A figure is introduced in Isaiah 40-48 who will become the focus of Isaiah 49-57.
-As the Messianic Servant of Yahweh, He will bring deliverance on a far greater scale than Cyrus ever could.
+As the messianic Servant of Yahweh, He will bring deliverance on a far greater scale than Cyrus ever could.
 Four poems in Isaiah, dubbed “Servant Songs,” make this Servant their central focus, each zooming in on a different aspect of His identity and work.
+Of course, these songs point to Jesus of Nazareth.

 These faithful servants of Yahweh are the recipients of eschatological kingdom blessings.
 The heritage of these servants encompasses Jerusalem’s millennial prosperity, peace, and protection (54:1-17).
 The invitation to join this happy band of servants is open-ended: come and drink, buy and eat, listen and live, seek and find (55:1-7).
 Even foreigners can become God’s servants (56:6).
 Tragically, Israel itself has blind watchmen and other rebels whose sins God will not overlook.
 He must treat them as His foes.
 Only those in Zion who turn from transgression experience Him as Redeemer (59:18-21).